ChengTang62/curb-detection/README.md

 In the last cell of the notebook, change the x_min and y_min parameters to the output of the program then run all cells; a tuple of four values indicating the location of the curb will be printed.

-> [!INFO]
-> If segmenting point cloud directly is not feasible, functions in "crop_cloud.cpp" can also be used to crop point cloud programmatically.
+> **_NOTE:_**  If segmenting point cloud directly is not feasible, functions in "crop_cloud.cpp" can also be used to crop point cloud programmatically.
 It takes a quadrilateral‘s four coordinates (for x and y axis only) and save the cropped point cloud into a file called "cropped_pcd.pcd".

 ## Limitations